Toastdeib/ppl-webapp-api/README.md

     - The `requiredBadges` and `requiredEmblems` fields define how many badges and emblems a challenger needs to face elites and the champion, respectively.
 If `requiredEmblems` is set to 0, `requiredBadges` will be used for the champion check as well as elites.
     - The `maxQueueSize` field defines how many challengers a leader can have in their queue at a given time.
 This should typically be large for in-person events and more restricted during online events.
     - The `maxQueuesPerChallenger` field defines how many leader queues a challenger can be in at once.
+    - The `excludedBingoIds` field is an array of leader ID strings that defines what, if any, leaders should be excluded when constructing new bingo boards.
+This should be used in cases where multiple leaders have the same ace/Tera and you want to avoid collisions.
 5. Run `node startup.js`. **Note**: This *may* require `sudo` to run, depending on the permissions on the cert path.

 If everything is correctly configured, you should see a few log statements appear indicating that the API is running.
 You can validate it by using curl, a simple web browser (for the GET requests), or another tool of your choice.